rrrutledge/talks/2019/OSCON/the-collaboration-maturity-model/proposal.md

 # What's the takeaway for the audience?

 Learn the relationship between open source participation and other collaborative behavior.
-This understanding will help you to understand and plot next steps between your current position and your open source goals.
+This understanding will help you to plot next steps between your current position and your open source goals.

 # Prerequisite knowledge for this presentation